pip-services-node/pip-services-commons-node/README.md

 # <img src="https://github.com/pip-services/pip-services/raw/master/design/Logo.png" alt="Pip.Services Logo" style="max-width:30%"> <br/> Portable Abstractions and Patterns for Node.js

-This framework is a part of [Pip.Services](https://github.com/pip-services/pip-services) project.
+This framework is part of the [Pip.Services](https://github.com/pip-services/pip-services) project.
 It provides portable abstractions and patterns that can be used to implement non-trivial business logic in applications and services.

-The key difference of this framework is a portable implementation across variety of different languages.
+This framework's key difference is its portable implementation across a variety of different languages.
-Currently it supports Java, .NET, Python, Node.js, Golang.
-The code provides reasonably thin abstraction layer over most fundamental functions and delivers symmetric implementation that can be quickly ported between different platforms.
+It currently supports Java, .NET, Python, Node.js, and Golang.
+The code provides a reasonably thin abstraction layer over most fundamental functions and delivers symmetric implementation that can be quickly ported between different platforms.

-All functionality is decomposed into several packages:
+The framework's functionality is decomposed into several packages:

 - [**Commands**](https://rawgit.com/pip-services-node/pip-services-commons-node/master/doc/api/modules/commands.html) - commanding and eventing patterns
 - [**Config**](https://rawgit.com/pip-services-node/pip-services-commons-node/master/doc/api/modules/config.html) - configuration framework